 Talk to readers in real life by gathering a core group of people who can be your beta readers.
 As you listen to their thoughts about your writing, you’ll learn why they’re drawn to you and what they’re looking for.
 Twelve is probably the ideal number of people to have in your group.

 How to Use Psychographics to Sell More Books

-- Use psychographics to design addictive and viral books.
-Once you understand the why behind why your readers read your books you can double down on that to make books they will love
+Use psychographics to design addictive and viral books.
+Once you understand why people read your books and what needs or desires your books are meeting, you can double down to write books they will rave about.

 The $5 patron level has sold out!
 I have revamped the patronage levels.
 The new levels are: